GuccioGucci/yoke/docs/EXTRA.md

 ## Afterwards: live only (migrating to Install mode)

-Another approach, going even further, is getting rid of `resource aws_ecs_task_definition` for *managed* task definition, and only relying on `data aws_ecs_task_definition` for *live* task definition, using it to configure 'aws_ecs_service.
+Another approach, going even further, is getting rid of `aws_ecs_task_definition` `resource` for *managed* task definition, and only relying on `aws_ecs_task_definition` `data` for *live* task definition, using it to configure `aws_ecs_service` `resource`.
 Of course, this can only be achieved once the task definition has already been created!
 So for example, that could be done to migrate an existing service, from a previously "all-managed" approach.

 Here's an example: